matthewashton-k/security-cam-server/README.md

 GET / (shows all the videos stored on the server)
 POST /upload (for uploading encrypted videos)

-## Motion Detecting Client
-* Client code and usage instructions hosted at https://github.com/matthewashton_k/security-cam-client

 TODOS:
-1. test a route for deleting files, or auto-deleting files after a certain amount of time
+1. Fest a route for deleting files, or auto-deleting files after a certain amount of time
 2. Delete deprecated endpoints after thouroughly testing the upload endpoint